tschutter/digital-dc-power-supply/README.rst

 Primary Fuse
 ------------

+None of the kit documentation indicated the need for a fuse, but it sounded like a good idea.

 * Choosing the fuse rating is notoriously difficult.
 * The fuse should come *before* the switch.
 This guards against the possibility of the switch failing closed.